Open Data Hub logo

 Deleting a bias metric by using the CLI

-The following procedure describes how to use the OpenShift command-line interface (CLI) to delete a bias metric for a model.
+You can use the OpenShift command-line interface (CLI) to delete a bias metric for a model.

 Prerequisites